 What if I told you there’s a magical pen that can draw 3D structures out of thin air?
-You would probably think I’m talking about a sci-fi movie or some early concept I found in a corner of Reddit.
+You would probably think I’m talking about a sci-fi movie or some early concept I found in the corner of Reddit.
 But, the fact of the matter is that a 3D pen is very much a reality today.

 These special pens are widely available from various vendors in many countries.
 They work on virtually any surface and allow you to draw all that you can imagine.
 When it comes to creating cool stuff with a 3D pen, the sky is the limit.
 This seems especially true for a certain South Korean artist who goes by the name, “3D SANOGO” on YouTube.